-&lt;sup>1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.
+1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.

-Full name of child Date of birth Tick the box belov v if you believe there is an exceptional social or medical need to attend this school.
+Full name of child

+Date of birth

+Tick the box belo ow if you believe there is an exceptional social or medical need to attend this school.

 Children who have an exceptional social or medical need which means they should attend this school rather than any other or whose parents have such a need.
 Your application must be supported by evidence, for example from a medical specialist or social worker, of the need and why it means the child needs to attend this school.

 Is supporting evidence attached?
-Yes / No What is the supporting evidence? lo I confirm that I have submitted a LA Common Application Form.
-Your name Date Please sign here This form should be scanned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Abbey Road, Bovey Tracey, Devon TQ13 9HZ Privacy and Data Protection: Your personal data may be used by the School and Devon County Council for the purposes of an application for
+Yes / No

+What is the supporting evidence?

+You must also complete a LA Common Application Form

+Your name Date

+Please sign here

+This form should be econned and ampiled to admissions@doven.gov.uk or return it to